Bois-Colombes

-Bois-Colombes ([bwa kɔlɔ̃b]) is a commune in the northwestern suburbs of Paris, France.
+Bois-Colombes ([bwa kɔlɔ̃b]) is a commune in the Hauts-de-Seine department, in the northwestern suburbs of Paris, France.
 It is located 9 km from the centre of Paris.
-In 2017, it had a population of 28,239.
 International companies such as Colgate-Palmolive, IBM and Aviva have their French headquarters in Bois-Colombes.

 History

 The commune of Bois-Colombes (literally "Dove Woods") was created on 13 March 1896 by detaching its territory from the commune of Colombes.

 Population

 Transport

-Bois-Colombes is served by two stations on the Transilien Paris – Saint-Lazare suburban rail line: Bois-Colombes and Les Vallées.
+Bois-Colombes is served by two stations on the Transilien Paris-Saint-Lazare suburban rail line: Bois-Colombes and Les Vallées.